Azure/aks-engine-azurestack/docs/topics/azure-stack.md

 AKS Engine will **not** enable any CSI driver by default on Azure Stack Hub.
 For workloads that require a CSI driver, it is possible to either:

 * For AKS Engine versions 0.75.3 and above: explicitly enable the `azuredisk-csi-driver` [addon](../topics/clusterdefinitions.md#addons) (Linux and/or Windows cluster)
+  * If you are using Windows HostProcess containers in your workloads, do not use the addon.
+Instead use `Helm` to [install the `azuredisk-csi-driver` chart](#1-install-azure-disk-csi-driver-manually) and set the following value: `--set windows.useHostProcessContainers=true`.
 * For AKS Engine versions 0.70.0 and above: explicitly enable the `azuredisk-csi-driver` [addon](../topics/clusterdefinitions.md#addons) (Linux cluster only)
 * For AKS Engine versions 0.70.0 and above: use `Helm` to [install the `azuredisk-csi-driver` chart](#1-install-azure-disk-csi-driver-manually) (Linux and/or Windows clusters).